STUDENT ENROLLMENT AND PUBLIC RANDOM DRAWING/LOTTERY POLICIES AND PROCEDURES

 All students who wish to attend the Charter School shall be admitted, subject to school capacity.
 If there are more applications than the Charter School has capacity, enrollment, except for pupils currently enrolled, shall be determined by public random drawing (or “lottery”), conducted in accordance with the procedures described below.

-The lottery is held in March or April each year.
+The lottery is held in March or April of each year.
 Information about the date, time and location of the lottery will be posted on the Charter School’s website, at the school site, included in public notices, newsletters and/or flyers posted in the community, and will be available by calling the Charter School information number that will be included on all student admissions/lottery materials.

 OCS strongly encourages all potential applicants to review the charter and the Parent Handbook (available on the Charter School’s website), and published information regarding OCS, prior to submitting an application for admission.